 Prior to joining Navigator Philippe ran the Quebec operations of a national government relations firm for 22 years.
 From 1990 to 1993, he worked for the Minister of National Revenue as Special Assistant responsible for the implementation of the GST.
 His government service continued with positions as Executive Assistant to the Federal Minister of Public Works and Government Services and then as Political Attaché to the Deputy Premier and President of Treasury Board of Quebec.

-Philippe currently is a member of the board of directors of many organizations including the not-for-profit Mitacs, where he Chairs the Audit and Finance Committee, and H2O Innovation Inc. (TSXV: HEO) as Chairman of the Board of one of Canada’s fastest growing clean tech companies.
+Philippe currently is a member of the board of directors of many organizations including H2O Innovation Inc. (TSXV: HEO) where he acts as Chairman of the Board of one of Canada’s fastest growing clean tech companies.

 Iain Klugman – CEO, Communitech